Here's The TikTok That Started The Jeffree Star & Kanye West Rumor

-Kim Kardashian West and Kanye West are reportedly headed towards divorce, but both sides are keeping uncharacteristically silent about the buzz that the rumors about their marriage have drummed up online.
-Since the news broke, the conversation about KimYe has (d)evolved to include a strange rumor involving a person who might be even more controversial than the Hollywood couple themselves: Jeffree Star.
+Kim Kardashian West and Kanye West are reportedly headed towards divorce, but both sides are keeping uncharacteristically silent about the buzz that the rumours about their marriage have drummed up online.
+Since the news broke, the conversation about KimYe has (d)evolved to include a strange rumour involving a person who might be even more controversial than the Hollywood couple themselves: Jeffree Star.

 Advertisement